Why consider virtual cards as your payments tool?

-As a result of the global shift to remote work, companies are looking to move away from old-fashioned methods of paper payments.
-A reduction in staff, a struggling postal service, and a desire for hands-free interaction with customers are some of the outcomes of life during a pandemic.
-Even before COVID, a tool referred to as a “virtual credit card” was creating a buzz in the payments marketplace.
+As a result of a global shift to remote work, companies are looking to move away from old-fashioned methods of paper payments.
+A reduction in available staffing solutions and a desire for hands-free interaction with customers are some of the outcomes of COVID.
+Even before the pandemic, a tool referred to as a “virtual credit card” was creating a buzz in the payments marketplace.
 Today, the use of virtual credit cards has become a commonly used form of corporate payment.

 A virtual payment is a digitally tokenized card number.
 There are different kinds of virtual payments which include single-use cards, lodge cards, and third-party virtual cards.
 One of the most common kinds of virtual payments is a single-use account, wherein the holding company of the card generates a unique string of numbers, connected to a company's bank account, which can be used for just one payment.

 Seven reasons to switch to virtual credit cards as your payments tool:

 1. Virtual cards offer tighter controls that minimize errors and reconciliation issues

 Companies can set controls on single-use virtual payments that limit the amount, date, merchant, and even MCC codes, among other parameters.
 Here’s an example: if you send a single-use virtual payment to your office supply store, you can specify the exact amount that the merchant should process to receive payment (down to the penny), and you can limit the date range during which that virtual payment is valid.

 2. There is less risk of fraud through single-use virtual card numbers

 Single-use virtual card numbers are designed for one use only.
 After the virtual payment is made, the single-use number is invalid and cannot be reused.
 This reduces the likelihood of fraud because it is a one-and-done system, tightening the transaction time and significantly decreasing the vulnerability of the user account to outside, unauthorized interaction.